 Facilitator: My name is [evaluator] and I'd like to thank you for meeting with us today!
-We are really excited to learn more about your experiences in HSAP.
-In case you haven't been in a focus group before, I'd like to give you some ground rules that I like to use in focus groups.
+We are really excited to learn more about your experiences in [apprenticeship program].
+In case you haven't been in a focus group/evaluation interview before, I'd like to give you some ground rules that I like to use in focus groups/interviews.
 They seem to help the group move forward and make everyone a little more comfortable:

-- 1. What is shared in the room stays in the room. - 2.
-Only one person speaks at a time. - 3.
-If you disagree please do so respectfully. - 4.
-It is important for us to hear the positive and negative sides of all issues. - 5.
+- 7. What is shared in the room stays in the room. - 8.
+Only one person speaks at a time. - 9.
+If you disagree please do so respectfully. - 10.
+It is important for us to hear the positive and negative sides of all issues. - 11.
 We will be audio recording the session for note-taking purposes only.
-Audio will be destroyed. - 6.
-Do you have any questions about participating in the focus group? - 1.
-When you think about HSAP, what kind of value does this program add? - How do you think students benefit from participating in HSAP? - Can you think of a particular student or group of students that benefit the most from HSAP? - How have you benefited from participating in HSAP?
+Audio will be destroyed. - 12.
+Do you have any questions about participating in the focus group?